"An entrepreneur is someone with the soul of an artist whose means of expression happens to be business."

 Prioritization of Projects

-I'm starting out with a rudimentary idea bank - a database where I'm adding project ideas.
+I'm starting out with a rudimentary idea bank (free download link) - a database where I'm adding project ideas.

 Ideally, the projects check the following boxes: